How It Works

 • AI agents — connect via /mcp (MCP Streamable HTTP)

-• VSCode extension — connects via /admin/* (REST + SSE)
+• VSCode extension — connects via /admin/* (REST + Streamable HTTP)

 • SQLite database — single source of truth at .too_many_cooks/data.db